-Shareholders who wish to have dividends paid directly into their bank account rather than sent by cheque to their registered address can complete a mandate for this purpose.
-Mandates can be obtained by contacting the Company's Registrars, Link Asset Services, at the address given on page 70.
+Shareholders who wish to have dividends paid directly into their bank account, rather than sent by cheque to their registered address, can complete a mandate for this purpose.
+Mandates can be obtained by contacting the Company's Registrars, Link Asset Services, at the address given on page 76.

-Shareholders are encouraged to ensure that the Registrars have the correct up-to-date details for their accounts and to check that they have received all dividend payments.
-This is particularly important if a shareholder has recently moved house or changed their bank.
-We are aware that a number of dividends remain unclaimed by shareholders and whilst we will endeavour to contact them, we cannot guarantee that we will be able to do so if the Registrars do not have an up-to-date postal address or email address.
+Shareholders are encouraged to ensure that the Registrar maintains up-to-date details for their account and to check whether they have received all dividend payments.
+This is particularly important if a shareholder has recently changed address or changed their bank.
+We are aware that a number of dividends remain unclaimed by shareholders and whilst we will endeavour to contact them if this is the case, we cannot guarantee that we will be able to do so if the Registrar does not have an up-to-date postal or email address.